Pysellus/DSL-Spec/README.md

     # then, we expect that all elements in the test satisfy the given test
     expect(all_events_in_madrid)(has_at_least_two_stars)
 ```

-You can see the implementation for `expect` on the [main repo](https://github.com/Pysellus/pysellus/blob/49f1fd529a3ed1dd49d689f7f948fb523ab4f0db/pysellus/registrar.py#L14)

 This example would get expanded into the following: